TREEcg/LDES-Action/README.md

-# gh-action-republish-ldes
+# LDES-Action

-`gh-action-republish-ldes` is a GitHub Action that replicates a [Linked Data Event Stream](https://w3id.org/ldes/specification) or [tree:Collection](https://w3id.org/tree/specification) and republishes it on GitHub Pages.
+`LDES-Action` is a GitHub Action that replicates a [Linked Data Event Stream](https://w3id.org/ldes/specification) or [tree:Collection](https://w3id.org/tree/specification) and republishes it on GitHub Pages.